 Our business requires significant cash to fund capital expenditures, debt service costs and ongoing operations.
 We have historically funded our operating activities through cash flows from operating activities.
-We have funded capital requirements through cash flows from operating activities, borrowings under the credit facilities of our subsidiary, issuances of debt securities, borrowings from related entities and capital contributions from Charter Holdings.
-The mix of funding sources changes from period to period, but for the three months ended March 31, 2003, approximately 85% of the Company's capital funding requirements were from cash flows from operating activities and approximately 15% was from borrowings under the credit facilities of the Company's subsidiary.
-We expect that our mix of sources of funds will continue to change in the future based on our overall capital needs relative to our cash flow and on the availability under the credit facilities of our subsidiary, our parent companies' ability to make additional contributions and our ability to generate free cash flows.
-We define free cash flows as net cash flows from operating activities plus net cash flows from investing activities less cost associated with obtaining financing.
+We have funded capital requirements through cash flows from operating activities and capital contributions from our parent companies.
+The mix of funding sources changes from period to period, but for the three months ended March 31, 2003, 100% of our funding requirements were from cash flows from operating activities.
+Accordingly, during 2003, we expect to fund our liquidity and capital requirements principally through cash flows from operating activities.